Sharp decay characterization for partially dissipative hyperbolic systems of balance laws: The compressible Euler system with damping: A motivation

 The system \eqref{euler} describes the compressible gas flow as it passes through a porous medium and the medium induces a friction force, proportional to the linear momentum in the opposite direction.
 To the best of our knowledge, there are lots of significant results, such as the well-posedness, blow-up, global-in-time existence and large-time behavior of classical solutions, singular limit problems and so on.
 See \cite{Nishida1,dafermos1,Hsiao,s1,wangyang1,tanwu1} and references therein.
 As shown by \cite{XK1}, one can see that the system \eqref{euler} satisfies the structural conditions \eqref{H1}-\eqref{blockL}.
 Consequently, with suitable modifications, Theorems \ref{theorem0}, \ref{thm1} \ref{thm2}, \ref{thm3} can be adapted to the Cauchy problem \eqref{euler}-\eqref{eulerd}.

-This section can be regarded as an independent part, which is the main motivation of the present paper; however, we would like to supplement it for completeness.
-One can write \eqref{euler} in terms of $(\rho,m)$ with the momentum $m=\rho u$ and consider the linearization near a background density $\bar{\rho}>0$:
+This section may be regarded as an independent part, which also serves as the main motivation of the present paper; nevertheless, we include it here for completeness.
+When dealing with the nonlinear problem, the momentum structure ensures a conservation-law formulation, which in turn ensures that the large-time behavior is asymptotically equivalent to that of the linearized system (see \eqref{m1} and Section~\ref{section:decay}).
+Accordingly, one may rewrite \eqref{euler} in terms of $(\rho,m)$ with the momentum $m=\rho u$ and consider the linearization around a constant background density $\bar\rho>0$:

 with $a\coloneqq \rho-\bar{\rho}$, where $c_*=\sqrt{P'(\bar{\rho})}$ denotes the sound speed.
 Taking the Fourier transform of \eqref{Eulerlinear}, we have

 The eigenvalues of $A(\xi)$ are

 The spectral analysis for \eqref{Eulerlinear} has been studied by the classical works \cite{s1,tanwu1,wangyang1}.
 For high frequencies $|\xi|> \frac{1}{2c_*}$, $\lambda_{1}(\xi)$ and $\lambda_{2}(\xi)$ are conjugate complex, so the $L^2$ framework is sufficient in this regime and the solution $(a,m)$ exhibits an exponential decay.
 For low frequencies $|\xi|< \frac{1}{2c_*}$, the effects of damping and diffusion coexist, and the general $L^p$-estimates can be expected as eigenvalues are all real.